10 Common Driving Distractions

-The National Highway Traffic Safety Association (NHTSA) devotes ample time and resources to study distracted driving, especially since cell phones arrived.
+The National Highway Traffic Safety Association (NHTSA) devotes ample time and resources to studying distracted driving, especially since cell phones arrived.

 Many car accidents are minor fender-benders, and those involved walk away without injury.
-However, some lead to serious and fatal injuries.
-In such cases, it is crucial to seek the assistance of a car accident attorney to navigate the legal complexities and ensure you receive the necessary support and compensation.
+However, some auto accidents lead to serious injuries and fatalities.
+In such cases, it is crucial to seek the assistance of a car accident attorney to navigate the legal complexities of a car accident claim and ensure you receive the necessary support and compensation.

 Cell phone use has been the fastest-growing, most problematic, and most common distraction for more than a decade.
 In recent research, they found that almost one-third of all motor vehicle crashes in the United States involve some type of driving distraction.
 NHTSA warns that drivers between the ages of 16 and 24 get distracted by devices at higher rates than older drivers.